murali-33011/1nfn1n1ty-tasks-probationary/SQLi/LEARNINGS.md

 # SQL Injection : My Learnings

 These are my personal notes from solving PortSwigger SQL injection labs.
-Writing this so I can come back and reference it without having to re-learn everything from scratch.

 ---